wiretap-retro/Super-EGA-120/README.md

 * Order the board from the PCB fabricator of your choice.
 (JLCPCB, PCBway, OSH Park, etc.)
 * Order the pin header strip and full can crystal oscillator.
 * Solder the crystal osciallator first, then the pin header.
 * Install to the feature port of your EGA card.
+The feature board should be hanging in the downward orientation with the oscillator facing the video card, but review your specific card's manual first.
 * Copy the software files from the zipped archive to your retro PC.
 * Follow the instructions in the PC magazine article.